 - Gluten-free flour blend - Make sure your 1-to-1 or measure-for-measure flour blend includes xanthan gum!
 If you don't eat a gluten-free diet, you can substitute this with regular all-purpose flour.

-- Almond flour - Adding almond flour gives the cookies a tender crumb, as well as depth to the flavor.
+- Almond flour - Adding almond flour gives these Easter egg cookies a tender crumb, as well as depth to the flavor.

 - Salt - A little salt is necessary to balance the sweetness.